Tekraj15/Data_ingestion_and_extraction-AWS/README.md

-# Data Ingestion and Extraction from Diverse sources including AWS S3, Aurora DB, Snowflake, and DynamoDB
+# Data Ingestion and Extraction To and from AWS

+This repository contains fully working scripts to migrate data between AWS S3 and different internal external sources: Aurora DB, Snowflake, and DynamoDB

 1. Data Extraction and Write to AWS S3